peter88213/aeon2yw/docs/usage.md

 # Yes: Synchronize only "Normal" scenes.
 # No:  Synchronize "Notes" scenes as well.

+add_moonphase = No

+# Yes: Add the moon phase to the event properties.
+# No: Update moon phase, if already defined as event property.
 ```

 Note: Your custom configuration file does not have to contain all the entries listed above.